 What is MOSFET?

-- MOSFET is an advanced type of FET, having 4 Terminals, named as:
+- MOSFET is an advanced type of FET, manufactured with controlled oxidation of semiconductor, having 4 Terminals, named:

 - Gate(G) Terminal is practically insulated from the entire assembly by a thin layer of Silicon-oxide(SiO2).